Service

 HOW LONG WILL IT TAKE TO MY HAIR TO GROW BACK?

-All hair types are different, however a typical range is 3-6 weeks for most waxing services.
+All hair types are different, but a good time range is 3- 6 weeks for most waxing services.
 The more you wax the thinner and lighter the hair becomes.
-Regular waxing intervals gives you optimum results.
+Regular waxing will give you optimum results.

 SHOULD I TRIM MY HAIR BEFORE COMING IN?

 Leave the trimming to us.
-It is better to have the hair longer then too short.
+Its better to have the hair too long then too short.

 DOES WAXING MAKE YOUR HAIR GROW BACK THICKER?